 Once THC reaches these cell receptors of the ECS, it causes a chain reaction that makes various parts of our body perform differently than usual, and as we know, also makes us feel quite different than we normally do.

-While people usually need some time to get used to the cognitive and behavioural changes that THC creates (because they can be quite overwhelming at first), a whole series of reactions unnoticeable by our mind also happen at the same time.
+While people usually need some time to get used to the cognitive and behavioral changes that THC creates (because they can be quite overwhelming at first), a whole series of reactions unnoticeable by our mind also happen at the same time.

 Because the THC-caused effects are profoundly diverse, we’re going to separate them into three stand-alone categories, where we’ll elaborate in great detail the short-term, medicinal, and long-term effects of tetrahydrocannabinol.